PhySense – unique fusion of living and digital technology

 DIYbio.org’s discussion forum has over 3,500 members, sharing tips for experiments and equipment.
 The Slime Mould Collective is a portal for Citizen Scientists interested in research working with slime.
 Globally, there over 40 formal DIY biology groups.

-The PhySense website provides example experiments which people can try.
+The PhySense website (no longer available) provided example experiments which people could try.
 For example, which cereal does slime most enjoy for breakfast and how nature solves a maze.